Monsters of the Kennebec

 Sturgeon are truly prehistoric (200 million years old), and look it.
 Their bodies are covered, not with scales, but with scutes (bony or horny plates, like on turtles or crocodiles).
 Their skeletons are primarily cartilage, not bones.
 And if that is not enough please note: Atlantic sturgeon can grow up to 14 feet long, weighing as much as 800 pounds!

-With this spring/summer’s prolific rain, and ongoing habitat protections, some local sturgeon found a nice new spot to spawn on the Cobbosseecontee in Gardiner, Maine.
+Sturgeon are anadromous - meaning they spend most of their life in salt water, but spawn in fresh water.
+With 2023’s spring/summer’s prolific rain, and ongoing habitat protections, some local sturgeon found a nice new spot to spawn on the Cobbosseecontee in Gardiner, Maine.
 A local captured this video of the sturgeon there, underwater this time.
 (The name Cobbosseecontee is a Wabanaki word meaning “many sturgeon”.)

 Every local fishing guide has a story about how one ended up on his boat (and scared the #*!@ out of his guests.)
 A Maine family on a Kennebec River fishing outing tells of their encounter here.
+This Casco Bay island doctor has a nice write up, with some incredible close encounter stories, including an interview with a Gulf of Maine researcher.
 One landed on the dock in Bath, shown in some of the the photos in this post, taken by my friend Rob.
+My friend Jeff Cutler snapped and shared the photos below of the sturgeon in the air.

 If you prefer to view them from afar, Downeast Magazine wrote up a “Maine’s Best Bars for Watching the Sturgeon Jump” with one spot in next door Brunswick.
 I’d add Bath’s Kennebec Tavern and OystHers to the list as well.